cosmos/ibc/docs/IBC_DESIGN_PHILOSOPHY.md

 ## Locality

 IBC is designed to be a *local* protocol, meaning that only information about the two connected chains is necessary to reason about the security and correctness of a bidirectional IBC connection.
-Security requirements of the authentication primitives refer only to consensus algorithms and validator sets of the blockchains involved in the connection, and blockchains maintaining a set of IBC connections need only understand the state of the chains to which they are connected (no matter which other chains those chains are connected to).
+Security requirements of the authentication primitives refer only to consensus algorithms and validator sets of the blockchains involved in the connection, and a blockchains maintaining a set of IBC connections need only understand the state of the chains to which it is connected (no matter which other chains those chains are connected to).

 ### Locality of communication & information